-Considering how much MDF is filling today's homes in the form of window and door trim and cabinets, it stands to reason that this stuff has to eventually be removed.
+Considering how much medium-density fiberboard (MDF) is filling today's homes in the form of window and door trim and cabinets, it stands to reason that this material has to eventually be removed.
 But how do you dispose of it?

-Because MDF is so brittle, you can easily snap trim into foot-long sections and throw it in your regular garbage run.
-MDF panels are tougher to break, but they will yield under the force of a framing hammer.
+Because MDF is so brittle, you can easily snap trim into small sections and throw it in your regular garbage run, as long as your community allows this.
+Large MDF panels are tougher to break, but they will yield under the force of a framing hammer or sledgehammer.

+What about burning MDF?
 Many homes now have outdoor fireplaces or indoor wood stoves, perfect places to burn up unwanted building materials.
-Would burning MDF in either place affect your health?
+Would burning MDF particleboard in either place affect your health?

-MDF stands for medium-density fiberboard, and it is not 100% wood.
-It is basically a wood byproduct, made of wood chips and particles combined with binders and other resins to harden it into sheets.
+MDF stands for medium-density fiberboard.
+MDF is not 100 percent wood.
+It is largely a wood byproduct, made of wood chips and particles combined with binders and other resins to harden it into sheets.

 The real issue is with the hazardous substance urea-formaldehyde, which is used in the manufacture of MDF.

-Brian Sause, Director of Testing, Certification, & Standards at the HPVA Lab tells us:
+Brian Sause, Director of Testing, Certification, & Standards at the formerly-known HPVA Lab tells us:

 The makeup of a fiberboard panel is dependent on the desired properties of the final product.
 There is a high degree of variability in the products with regard to wood fiber content and alignment, adhesive or resin type used, and other additives to adjust the performance of the panels.